-- NMEA strings (National Marine Electronics Assoc.) with latitude, longitude, altitude, time, number satellites being tracked and dilution of precision (a measure of the accuracy of the position/time solution) - A 1-PPS (pulse per second) output, consisting of a TTL (transistor-to-transistor level) signal with a rising edge every second.
-The nominal accuracy of this PPS (pulse-per-second) signal is 30 70 ns, according to NavSync (the GPS chip manufacturer) literature. - A variable frequency output, synched to the PPS signal, user-selectable from 10 KHz to 10 MHz.
+1. National Marine Electronics Association strings with latitude, longitude, altitude, time, number of satellites being tracked, and dilution of precision (a measure of the accuracy of the position/time solution).

+2. A 1 PPS (pulse-per-second) output, consisting of a TTL signal with a rising edge every second.
+The nominal accuracy of this PPS signal is 30-70 ns, according to NavSync (the GPS chip manufacturer) literature.

+3. A variable frequency output, synched to the PPS signal, user-selectable from 10 KHz to 10 MHz.
 We use the GPS chipset's 10 KHz output to generate user-definable signal trains.
-The AstroTimers' pulse counting subroutines impose a delay of 1.3 ms to these signal trains, but this delay is a measured quantity that varies by less than 0.1 ms.
+The AstroTimer's pulse-counting subroutines impose a delay of 1.3 ms to these signal trains, but this delay is a measured quantity that varies by less than 0.1 ms.

-Both AstroTimers use two or more single board computers (SBCs) from Vesta Technology, Inc. The main purpose of the SBC is to generate triggers in the form of a signal train from the 10 KHz output of the GPS chip.
-In the first generation AstroTimers, the user specifies a start time, a pulse interval and pulse duration, and number of pulses to generate.
+Both AstroTimers use two or more single-board computers (SBCs) from Vesta Technology, Inc. (Fig. 5).
+The main purpose of the SBC is to generate triggers in the form of a signal train from the 10 KHz output of the GPS chip.
+In the first-generation AstroTimers, the user specifies a start time, a pulse interval and pulse duration, and number of pulses to generate.
 One SBC is dedicated to counting 10 KHz pulses and generating the requested sequence of pulses.
-Two other SBCs are dedicated to (a) providing a user interface via a 16-character keyboard and (b) updating a display of the UT time.
+Two other SBCs are dedicated to (1) providing a user interface via a 16-character keyboard and (2) updating a display of the UT time.

-The second generation AstroTimers are simpler than the first generation units.
-They lack the ability to pre-program the start time.
+The second-generation AstroTimers are simpler than the firstgeneration units.
+They lack the ability to preprogram the start time.
 Instead, the pulse train begins on an integer second shortly after the user flips a switch.
 The exact start time is displayed when the sequence of pulses begins.
-The second generation AstroTimers use a single SBC to count 10 KHz pulses and generate the signal train as well as providing a user interface via push buttons and toggle switches.
+The second-generation AstroTimers use a single SBC to count 10 KHz pulses and generate the signal train, and they provide a user interface via push buttons and toggle switches.

-The second generation AstroTimers use a CW12-TIM GPS receiver model manufactured by NavSync.
-This module is a small (40 x 60 x 10 mm) board.
+The second-generation AstroTimers use a CW12-TIM GPS receiver model manufactured by NavSync.
+This module is a small $(40 \times 60 \times 10 \text{ mm})$ board.
 The rms error on the 1 PPS output is rated at 30 ns.
-The nominal time for a typical cold start is 45 seconds.
+The nominal time for a typical cold start is 45 s.

 The ability to generate a specific number of triggers (and no more) has turned out to be an important feature.
 The data collection software can also be programmed to collect a certain number of images.
 If, after an AstroTimer has generated N pulses, the data collection software reports that fewer than N exposures were triggered, then we know that some triggers were missed.
-In practice we have never lost triggers in any deployments.
-Both versions of AstroTimers run off of 12 VDC.
-Both have SMA connectors to GPS antennas.
-Both have BNC connectors to (a) PPS output and (b) the user-specified pulse train.
-The PPS output comes directly from the GPS chip.
-It is intended to provide some basic triggering capability in the event of a malfunction of an SBC.
+In practice, we have never lost triggers in any deployments.